root-project/jsroot/docs/JSROOT.md

    - dpnt - use distance to shape center as rendering order
    - dsize - use volume size as rendering order
    - ddflt - let three.js to calculate rendering order
+   - comp - show left and right components of TGeoCompositeShape
+   - compx - show all sub-components of TGeoCompositeShape

 In the URL string several global settings can be changed:

    - geosegm - grads per segment is cylindrical shapes, default is 6
    - geocomp - compress results of composite shape production, default is true

 It is possible to display only part of geometry model.
 For instance, one could select sub-item like: